-WINLAB faculty have also been awarded numerous research grants from NSF, DARPA, ARL (Army Research Laboratory), NRL (Naval Research Lab) and other agencies on topics ranging from energy efficient radio system and dynamic spectrum access to mobile content delivery and information security/privacy.
+WINLAB faculty have also been awarded numerous research grants from NSF, DARPA, ARL (Army Research Laboratory), NRL (Naval Research Lab), and other agencies on topics ranging from energy-efficient radio systems and dynamic spectrum access to mobile content delivery and information security/privacy.

-WINLAB has the capability of fabricating prototype devices and printed circuits with K&S wedge bonder, SMT rework equipment as well as various FPGA development platforms and programmable embedded platforms (APTIX, GNU radio USRP, etc.).
-The laboratories are also equipped with various network analyzers, RF spectrum analyzers, high-speed digitizing oscilloscopes, function generators, power meters and other general purpose laboratory equipment (shielded enclosures, antennas, etc.).
+WINLAB has the capability of fabricating prototype devices and printed circuits with K&S wedge bonder, SMT reworks equipment as well as various FPGA development platforms and programmable embedded platforms (APTIX, GNU radio USRP, etc.).
+The laboratories are also equipped with various network analyzers, RF spectrum analyzers, high-speed digitizing oscilloscopes, function generators, power meters, and other general-purpose laboratory equipment (shielded enclosures, antennas, etc.).